tailorsmit/django_assignment/Readme.txt

 Now, Navigate to, http://127.0.0.1:8000/api/user/me/ You should see the current logged in user.

-So, we can see that verified field is False as we havent confirmed our mobile no. yet.
+So, we can see that verified field is False as we haven't confirmed our mobile no. yet.
 NOTE: i haven't included mobile sms because most of sms Apis were Paid or have limited sms count a day.

-To obtain the otp, Navigate to http://127.0.0.1:8000/api/user/request-otp/ if you have already verified your phone numer you should see the response message As, {'message' : 'user already verified'}
+To obtain the otp, Navigate to http://127.0.0.1:8000/api/user/request-otp/ if you have already verified your phone number you should see the response message As, {'message' : 'user already verified'}
 otherwise, you should see belo message
 {'message': 'otp sent successfully'}

-To verify the otp, Go to, http://127.0.0.1:8000/api/user/verify-otp/<<received otp>> (without <<>>) if you have already verified your phone numer you should see the response message As, {'message' : 'user already verified'}
+To verify the otp, Go to, http://127.0.0.1:8000/api/user/verify-otp/<<received otp>> (without <<>>) if you have already verified your phone number you should see the response message As, {'message' : 'user already verified'}
 otherwise, you should see below message, if you provide valid otp.
 {'message': 'phone number verified'}
-if you dont provide valid otp, the you shoul see this message, {'message': 'otp invalid'}
+if you dont provide valid otp, the you should see this message, {'message': 'otp invalid'}